aff3ct/aff3ct/doc/source/user/simulation/parameters/codec/polar_mk/encoder.rst

 .. note:: When using the ``FILE`` method, the frozen bits are always the same regardless of the |SNR| value.

-.. note:: At this time, the multi-kernel mode is not supported when using the ``GA`` method, should be used with the :ref:`enc-polar_mk-enc-pc-kernel` parameter.

 .. _enc-polar_mk-enc-fb-awgn-path: